velvia/links/data_eng.md

 * [FluentBit](https://fluentbit.io) - CNCF standard for observability data connector/processor/forwarder
 * [BTrDB] - Berkeley Tree DataBase, "a next-gen timeseries database for dense, streaming telemetry", claims more than 10 million inserted values/sec/node
 * [Correlating Signals Efficiently in Modern Observability](https://www.bwplotka.dev/2021/correlations-exemplars/) - great article on how to correlate traces, logs, with metrics, using exemplars
-* [JSON Tiles](https://db.in.tum.de//~durner/papers/json-tiles-sigmod21.pdf) - storage format for fast analytics on semi-structured data.
-Columnar optimization techniques.
+* [JSON Tiles](https://db.in.tum.de//~durner/papers/json-tiles-sigmod21.pdf) - storage strategy for fast analytics on semi-structured data, basically by promoting JSON fields to their own columns
 * [Zion](https://sneller.ai/blog/zion-format/) - Sneller's format for JSON like data: hash JSON fields into 16 ion "buckets" and separately zstd-compress them.
 Pretty brilliant.

 Scalyr has a bunch of cool blog posts about how they do fast log/event searching: